yousefalshaikh17/Lua-Unit-Testing/README.md

 ## Writing Unit Tests

 To write unit tests, create a Lua file inside the unit_tests/ directory.
+Instructions for writing unit tests can be found below.

+### 1. Set up the test environment
+- Use `SetBefore()` to prepare the test environment, such as initializing variables or tables that your test functions depend on.
+- Use `SetAfter()` to clean up any state or memory used during the test.
+- `SetBeforeEach()` and `SetAfterEach()` are also available and execute before and after each test.

+### 2. Define Test Cases
+- Use `addTest()` to define individual test cases.
+    - The function takes two arguments: test case name and test function.

+### 3. Validate Test Cases with Assertions
+- Use assertions to validate test cases.
+All assertions are documented in the next section.

+### 4. Run your tests
+- Use the `run_tests.lua` file to run the tests (or make your own).
+The control will provide output for each test result and will count the passes and failures.

+## Example Unit Test

 Here's an example of how to use the library and write unit tests.

-## Example Unit Test
 ```lua
  local UnitTest = require("UnitTest")
  local sampleTests = UnitTest.new("Sample Unit Testing")